pyeventsourcing/eventsourcing/docs/topics/application.rst

 ==================

 The library provides an abstract base class for applications called :class:`~eventsourcing.application.simple.SimpleApplication`.
+This application class is independent of infrastructure, and as such can be used to define applications independently of infrastructure, but also can't be constructed directly.

+For that reason, the example below uses a subclass that depends on SQLAlchemy.
 The base class is extended by :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication` which uses SQLAlchemy to store and retrieve domain event records.
-Its ``uri`` constructor argument is an SQLAlchemy-style database connection string.
-An SQLAlchemy thread-scoped session facade will be setup using the ``uri`` value.

-As you can see, this example will use SQLite to manage an in memory relational database (which is also the default).
+The SQLAlchemy application class has a ``uri`` constructor argument, which is an (SQLAlchemy-style) database connection string.
+The example below uses SQLite with an in-memory database (which is also the default).
+You can use any valid connection string.
+In case you were wondering, the ``uri`` value is used to construct an SQLAlchemy thread-scoped session facade.
+As an alternative, this class also supports passing in an already constructed session object, which can be used with interface frameworks integrations such as Flask-SQLAlchemy (see below).

 .. code:: python

     uri = 'sqlite:///:memory:'

-You can change ``uri`` to any valid connection string.

 Here are some example connection strings: for an SQLite file; for a PostgreSQL database; or for a MySQL database.